Table of Contents[Hide][Show]

-Richmond, Virginia, is less than an hour drive to Jamestown, Colonial Williamsburg and Yorktown and less than three hours to Washington D.C.
+Richmond, Virginia, is less than an hour drive to Jamestown, Colonial Williamsburg and Yorktown and less than three hours to Washington DC.
 But you don’t need to drive far, or even spend a lot of money, to have a fun trip.
 That’s because Richmond has a ton of free attractions.
+It’s one of the best places to visit in Virginia with kids.
 Here are our favorites.

 Riverfront Canal Walk

-The 1.25-mile canal walk along the James River and the Kanawha and Haxall Canals has multiple access points from 5th to 17th Streets.
+The 1.25-mile canal walk along the James River and the Kanawha and Haxall Canals in the city of Richmond has multiple access points from 5th to 17th Streets.
 Look for the 22 bronze medallions embedded in the path, marking historic sites.
 The canal walk also features public art, exhibits and statues.

 Meet a National Park Service Ranger and see three floors of exhibits at the National Battlefield Park.
-Learn about Richmond during the Civil War and hear about the battlefields that surround downtown Richmond.
+Learn about Richmond’s history during the Civil War and hear about the battlefields that surround downtown Richmond where the Union and Confederate forces clashed.
 You can run or hike the trails, and leashed dogs are allowed.
 Biking is permitted on the Totoptomoy Creek trail and most park roads.
 Open 9 a.m. – 5 p.m.
 Wednesday through Sunday.

 You might also like: Cool things to do in Biloxi with kids